OICR/softeng-blog/_posts/phuong-my_do/2017-04-28-Business_analyst.md

 *<https://rthewitt.com/2013/04/11/brian-the-business-analyst/>*

 This article aims to describe what Brian does in his company illustrated by personal experience, with more examples focused on Cancer Genomics and Bioinformatics.
-However you will see that Brian could do the exact same job for an insurance or sportswear company or any industries with Users who need to use a software to perform their job.
+However keep in mind that Brian could do the exact same job for an insurance or sportswear company or any industries with Users who need to use an application to perform their job.

 # Who are the players in an IT project and interactions with Brian?

 ### The Business Stakeholders
-The product owner (in our context the principal investigator), and the subject matter experts or super-users (the bioinformaticians and lead scientists).
+They are the product owner (in our context the principal investigator), and the subject matter experts or super-users (the bioinformaticians and lead scientists).

 This is the starting point of all projects: what do the stakeholders want?
 The higher the hierarchy the higher level the requirements.
 The stakeholder’s role is to give ideas of what they want but Brian is here to dig into the topic and provide more details before any discussion can happen with the software engineering team.

 ### The Project Manager (PM)